János Esterházy: Loss of immunity and end of the war

-With the leader of the Carpathian Germans Franz Karamasin, Esterházy led several requests for prosecution and cancellation of parliamentary immunity.
+With the leader of the Carpathian Germans Franz Karmasin, Esterházy led several requests for prosecution and cancellation of parliamentary immunity.
 Most of the cases were related to the violation of traffic rules and the prosecution was not approved by the assembly.
 The single exception was an incident in a train station in Poprad on 22 October 1943.
 The immunity committee then recommended permission for prosecution, which was agreed to unanimously with massive applause of other deputies.
 After his loss of immunity, he spoke in the assembly only twice – in debate about the state budget for 1944 and in debate about the law of defense of the state in February 1944.

 Since 1943, his political activity declined in the context of internal political changes and turnover in the war.
 In October 1944, he protested against the occupation of Hungary by the German army.
 When the fascist Arrow Cross Party came to power, he was asked to transform his party to its local branch but refused.
 The Arrow Cross Party regime interned him for a short time and the German Gestapo subsequently declared him wanted.
 He hid from the Germans and Czechoslovak authorities until the Soviet troops arrived.

 Prison and death

 After the liberation of Slovakia, he started to restore his activities on behalf of the Hungarian party.
-He criticized post-war persecutions of the Hungarian minority, liquidation of the Hungarian occupation regime in southern Slovakia and participated on a memorandum against The Government Program of Košice.
+He criticized post-war persecutions of the Hungarian minority, liquidation of the Hungarian occupation regime in southern Slovakia and participated on a memorandum against the Košice Program.
 He was arrested by Czechoslovak authorities and investigated for his activities.

-Esterházy had to be judged by The Slovak National Court as all members of the Slovak Assembly, but he was illegally deported by Soviet Army in summer 1945.
+Esterházy had to be judged by the Slovak National Court as all members of the Slovak Assembly, but he was illegally deported by the Soviet Army in summer 1945.
 Esterházy was kept for one year in the feared prison of Lubyanka in Moscow, and then, on the basis of fabricated allegations, he was sentenced to ten years of work in Siberia.
 In the meantime, the Slovak National Court in Bratislava on 16 September 1947, sentenced him in his absence to death for breaking up the Czechoslovak state, collaboration with the fascist regime and for his participation as a deputy of the Slovak Assembly.
 In 1949 the Soviet Union extradited him to Czechoslovakia.
 Esterházy was already seriously ill at that time.
 He was not executed as a presidential pardon commuted his sentence to life imprisonment.
 Over the next years he was transferred from prison to prison in Czechoslovakia.
 He died in Mírov prison hospital in 1957 on 8 March, six days before his 56th birthday.